murashg/roverinterview/rover_simple_site/README.md

 sitter collection is indexed on overall rating.

 ##Won't get to
-sanitizing inputs
+-sanitizing inputs
+-ui improvements
+-ux improvements
-bottom button that changes use depending on components ui improvements ux improvements
+  -bottom button that changes use depending on components -frontend for particular owner/sitter/appointment -still have css bugs
+-finishing kotlin jar to read input
+-search functionality improvements (right now only searches owner collection.)
+  -best way would be to use a 3rd party library like elasticache or algolia) -rather than searching onChange, search on 'enter' or clicking icon -port to AWS, rework backend to use serverless stack.
+Should have done that from the beginning.
+-implement test framework
+-comment out components
+-remove prototype code

 ##Site UX flow